forderud/ComSamples/README.md

 * **Transparent IPC marshaling** of method calls.
 The client doesn't need to know that an object resides in a different process.
 * Languages like C++, C# and Python natively support COM, which avoids the need for any manually maintained language bindings.
 * **Rock solid** technology that have been available since 1993.
+* Inherently **secure** with design protection against remote attacks.
+Does unlike sockets _not_ depend on opening any ports that need to be secured through authentication and firewall lockdown.

 Limitations:
 * Not as easily available on non-Windows platforms.
 The [MiniCOM](https://github.com/forderud/MiniCOM) project can partly mitigate this for in-process needs.